Jaesu26/textmentations/README.md

 # Textmentations

-Textmentations is a Python library for text augmentation that is specialized for the Korean language.
+Textmentations is a Python library for text augmentation that is specialized for Korean.
 Inspired by [albumentations](https://github.com/albumentations-team/albumentations).
 Textmentations uses the albumentations as a dependency.